 - Skin Interface → Sweat, motion, temperature, and variation make calibration hard.

 - Regulation → Once a metric claims medical relevance, it enters FDA territory.
+The FDA’s “General Wellness” guidance[16] (2019) draws a careful line: “low risk” wellness claims can bypass clearance, but anything diagnostic cannot.

 - Privacy → The more intimate the data, the greater the responsibility.